egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/README.md

 Welcome to ExBEMT!
 My name is Ege Konuk, and this tool is a direct result of my PhD research in Aerospace Engineering at Old Dominion University.
 My work specializes in propeller performance prediction and developing reduced-order aerodynamic models for electric aircraft.

-I believe that advanced engineering tools shouldn't be confined to commercial software or specialized research labs.
-My goal in making ExBEMT public is to provide a powerful, intuitive, and accessible open-source tool for students, hobbyists, and professional engineers.
-I hope it aids in your own research, design projects, and learning.
+I believe in the power of simplicity and in making complex aerodynamic problems digestible for practical use.
+With ExBEMT, my goal was to embody this approach by creating a tool with a very gentle learning curve.
+I wanted it to be powerful enough for detailed research yet intuitive enough to become a go-to utility in any engineer's or enthusiast's toolkit.
+I hope it aids you in your own design projects, learning, and discovery :)

 ---